30 years of historical data (1996–2025) · Communication Services · Telecommunications Services

 Enterprise-value multiples — capital-structure-neutral measures of total business value

-AT&T Inc.'s enterprise value stands at 7.4x EBITDA, 24% below its 5-year average of 9.8x.
-This is roughly in line with the Communication Services sector median of 7.5x.
+AT&T Inc.'s enterprise value stands at 6.9x EBITDA, 30% below its 5-year average of 9.8x.
+The Communication Services sector median is 9.7x, placing the stock at a 29% discount on an enterprise-value basis.

 | Metric | TTM | FY 2025 | FY 2024 | FY 2023 | FY 2022 | FY 2021 | FY 2020 | FY 2019 | FY 2018 | FY 2017 | FY 2016 |